SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 Limitations:

-* ULP UART does not support FIFO Threshold in both High Performance and Low Power modes due to UDMA limitations.
+- ULP UART does not support FIFO threshold in both high-performance and low-power modes due to UDMA limitations.
-* In High Performance mode, GPDMA is required to use FIFO Threshold, but there is currently no software support for this feature.
+- In high-performance mode, GPDMA is required to use FIFO threshold, but there is currently no software support for this feature.
-* Always review the latest SDK and Hardware reference manual for updates or changes.
+- Always review the latest SDK and Hardware reference manual for updates or changes.

 ### Appendix I: Acronyms and Abbreviations